alinush/alinush.github.io/_includes/refs.md

 [^CES21e]: **Optimizing Registration Based Encryption**, by Kelong Cong and Karim Eldefrawy and Nigel P.  Smart, *in Cryptology ePrint Archive, Paper 2021/499*, 2021, [[URL]](https://eprint.iacr.org/2021/499)

+[^CETplus24]: **SoK: What don't we know?
+Understanding Security Vulnerabilities in SNARKs**, by Stefanos Chaliasos and Jens Ernstberger and David Theodore and David Wong and Mohammad Jahanara and Benjamin Livshits, 2024

 [^CF02]: **Optimal Black-Box Secret Sharing over Arbitrary Abelian Groups**, by Ronald Cramer and Serge Fehr, *in Cryptology ePrint Archive, Paper 2002/036*, 2002, [[URL]](https://eprint.iacr.org/2002/036)

 [^CF13]: **Vector Commitments and Their Applications**, by Catalano, Dario and Fiore, Dario, *in PKC'13*, 2013